szymonmichalski/starid-1/docs/comments.md

 **pairs over whole sky**

-provides quick access to all of the star pairs within a given radius. the underlying data structure is a form of map or hash map for efficient searching.
+star pairs with a separation angle within a given range.

+*pairs map* each star is a map key whose value is a map of star keys it pairs with.